-The terms of the Company's revenue agreements include license fees, upfront payments, milestone payments, reimbursement for research and development activities, option exercise fees, consulting and related technology transfer fees and royalties on sales of commercialized products.
+The terms of the Company's revenue agreements include license fees, upfront payments, development and regulatory milestone payments, profitsharing arrangements, reimbursement for research and development activities, option exercise fees, drug substance and drug product supply fees, consulting and related technology transfer fees and royalties on sales of commercialized products.
 The event-based milestone payments represent variable consideration, and the Company uses the most likely amount method to estimate this variable consideration because the Company will either receive the milestone payment or will not, which makes the potential milestone payment a binary event.
 The most likely amount method requires the Company to determine the likelihood of earning the milestone payment.
 Given the high degree of uncertainty around achievement of these milestones, the Company determines the milestone amounts to be fully constrained and does not recognize revenue until the uncertainty associated with these payments is resolved.
 The Company will recognize revenue from sales-based royalty payments when or as the sales occur.
 The Company will re-evaluate the transaction price in each reporting period as uncertain events are resolved and other changes in circumstances occur.